Renting and the law

 - When you make payments to the landlord, they should be noted in the rent book or by a written statement.

 - The rent book or written agreement should also contain the address of the rented place, the name and address of the landlord and agent (if used), the tenant's name (that's you!), the amount of rent due and when/how it should be paid (cheque, cash, etc.), other necessary payments (electricity, gas, phone, TV, etc.), the deposit amount and deposit conditions and info on the basic rights and duties of both you and the landlord.

 - The landlord must also give you a list of all the contents of the flat or house (furniture, electrical stuff, everything!).
 Make sure that you get this list and that everything on it is in place, this can save you a lot of problems later on.

 - If your landlord refuses to give you a rent book or receipt, keep written records of all payments you make and contact Threshold for advice.
-They are responsible for making sure that rent books are provided.

 - Usually when you rent a room, house or flat, the landlord asks for a deposit.